nkuttler/django-chaos-engineering/docs/tutorial.rst

 2. Form a hypothesis how your application will react and determine a log metric that will reflect the failure.
 3. Plan remediation steps that bring the behavior back to normal
-4. Run the experiment, start the failure with `djangochaos` by creating or enabling an action.
+4. Run the experiment, start the failure with `django_chaos_engineering` by creating or enabling an action.
 5. Verify the application's reaction and the metric.
 6. Validate that applying the remediation steps bring behavior and metrics back to the normal state.
-With `djangochaos` this  can be achieved by disabling or deleting the action.
+With `django_chaos_engineering` this  can be achieved by disabling or deleting the action.
 7. Develop a fix for the measured failure.
 8. Repeat the experiment and verify that the failure doesn't happen again.